 Any noncash item deposited to your account (including items drawn “on us”) will be given provisional credit only until collection of the item is final.
 We are not responsible for transactions initiated by mail or an outside depository until we actually record them.
 All transactions received after our “daily cutoff time” on a business day we are open, or received on a day on which we are not open for business, will be treated and recorded as if initiated on the next business day that we are open.

 Anyone who signs in the space designated for Signature on the Account Agreement Card may withdraw or transfer all or any part of the account balance at any time.
 Each of you authorizes the other person signing the Account Agreement Card to endorse any item payable to you or your order for deposit to your account or any other transaction with us (until we receive written notice to the contrary.)
 We reserve the right to refuse any withdrawal or transfer request which is attempted by any method not specifically permitted or which exceeds frequency limitation or violates any minimum or maximum dollar limitation.
+A valid, non-expired form of photo ID must be presented at the time of withdrawal.
 We will use the date a transaction is completed by us (as opposed to the date you initiate it) to apply any frequency limitation.
 Withdrawals will first be made from collected funds and we may refuse any withdrawal request against uncollected funds.
 The Credit Union usually allows funds to be withdrawn at any time without previous notice, but reserves the right to demand 60 days written notice of withdrawal from any account (except a checking account).